Mitchy2003/Carthage-College-Senior-Thesis/README.md

 - Summary
     - The user may create a bowler profile to use the bowling web app, that the user can specify if it is a public profile or a private profile.
 - Rationale
     - The user can use this bowler profile to stay on top of their bowling game by looking at statistics such as, their last game, their average score, and the score needed to maintain their average score.
+The choice whether they would like their profile to be shown to other users is up to them, and may be changed any time.
 - Users
     - Any user may create a bowler profile.
 - Preconditions
-    - The user must be navigated to the login page. (index.php)
+    - The user must be navigated to the login page.
 - Basic Course of Events
     - Once on the login page, the user will click on the link "Create Profile" to create a bowler profile.
 They will then be navigated to the signup page, where they must input an email, password, and password confirmation, once complete the user will click the "Done" button.
 If the password match and the email is valid, then the user will be signed up, in, and navigated to the create profile page, which will prompt the user to input information about their bowling style.
 The user may also create a bio for their profile to give some information about themselves.
+        - First Name
+        - Last Name
+        - Email
+        - Password (Encrypted by the software.)
+        - Home Bowling Center (Optional)
         - Average Ball Speed
         - Average RPM
-        - Which Hand used to Bowl
+        - Which Hand used to Bowl (Left Handed, Right Handed, Two Handed)
-        - Public or Private Profile
+        - Public or Private Profile (This will determine if other users will be able to view their profile)
-        - Bio
+        - Bio (Optional: General information about the user and their bowling goals/achievements.)
 - Alternative Paths
     - Email is invalid: The site will clear the textfields, and tell the user the email that was given was invalid.
     - Password does not meet requirements: The password must be between 8 and 30 characters in length, contain at least one uppercase character, one lowercase character, and one special character.
-The site will clear the textfields, and tell the user the password given does not meet the requirements.
+The site will clear the password textfields, and tell the user the password given does not meet the requirements.
-    - Passwords do not match: The site will clear the textfields, and tell the user that the password textfields did not match.
+    - Passwords do not match: The site will clear the password textfields, and tell the user that the password textfields did not match.
 - Post Conditions
-    - The user will have created a bowler profile associated with the email given.
+    - The user will have created a bowler profile associated with the email given, and it will be entered into the database of profiles.
 ### UC-2: Sign into Bowler Profile
 - Summary
     - The user will be able to sign into a bowler profile, they must sign in with the associated email address and the correct password.
 - Rationale
     - The user will be able to begin a game, and keep track of their scores once signed in, or look at their past game(s).
 - Users
-    - Users who have a bowler profile in the database.
+    - Users who have a bowler profile in a database.
 - Preconditions
     - The user must have created a bowler profile to sign in, and they must be on the login page.
 - Basic Course of Events